 Australia’s largest superannuation fund has confirmed all members who had funds stolen during the recent cyber fraud crime have been reimbursed.

-In an email sent to its members on Thursday, the first of its kind since it was reported AustralianSuper was one of a number of funds impacted by a cyber fraud crime, CEO Paul Schroder clarified that the fund was “not hacked”.
+In an email sent to its members on Thursday, the first of its kind since it was reported AustralianSuper was one of a number of funds impacted by a cyber fraud crime, CEO Paul Schroder said that the fund was “not hacked”.

 “Criminals used stolen passwords and personal identity information from other sources to access accounts to commit fraud.
 Unlike other recent cyber incidents reported in the media over the last few years, cyber criminals did not access our systems,” Schroder said.